-For the Maritimes Region, an egg deposition of 2.4 eggs/m2 is considered to be a Limit Reference Point in the context of DFO's Precautionary Approach Framework (DFO, 2009; DFO, 2012; Gibson and Claytor, 2012) for DFO's Maritimes Region and conservation objective of maximizing freshwater production (DFO, 2015a).
+For the Maritimes Region, an egg deposition of 2.4 eggs/m2 is considered to be a Limit Reference Point in the context of DFO's Precautionary Approach Framework (DFO, 2009; DFO, 2012; Gibson and Claytor, 2012) for DFO's Maritimes Region and conservation objective of maximizing freshwater production (DFO, 2015).
 COSEWIC assessed the Eastern Cape Breton (SFA 19), and Southern Upland, Inner Bay of Fundy and Outer Bay of Fundy DUs (SFAs 20-23) as 'Endangered' in 2010.
-Again in 2021, abundance in Eastern Cape Breton was assessed in 3 index rivers (Middle, Baddeck and North rivers) as not meeting river specific conservation requirements (DFO, 2022).
-The North River, which was previously was estimated to be at 105% of the conservation requirement in 2013, consistently did not meet CER since 2014 (DFO, 2014; DFO, 2015b; DFO, 2017b, DFO, 2018b; DFO, 2020b; DFO, 2020c; DFO 2021; DFO 2022) but was estimated to be slightly above CER in 2020 (DFO, 2021) and declined again in 2021 (DFO, 2022).
+In 2022, abundance in Eastern Cape Breton was assessed in 3 index rivers (Middle, Baddeck and North rivers).
+Middle and Baddeck Rivers did not meet river specific conservation requirements; the North River was estimated to be slightly above CER in 2022 (DFO, 2023b).
 A recreational salmon catch and release fishery exists in SFA 19 in the Middle, North, and Baddeck rivers.
 Salmon populations for rivers in SFAs 20-23 are at very low abundance.
 There are no recreational or Mi'kmaq fisheries for salmon in SFAs 20-23.

 Mi'kmaq Knowledge Mi'kmaq experiential observations indicate that salmon abundance was higher in 2017 than 2016 with noticeable higher returns of small salmon to Margaree River.
 Also observed were salmon covered with white spots in the Margaree River.
 Similar spots were noticed in SFA 19 rivers (Middle, Baddeck and North Rivers).
-Concern is expressed for these salmon, especially those in the Margaree River as lethal gear is used to effectively retain fish but Mi'kmaq fishers are releasing salmon that are infected with lesions, pus pockets, and other marks.)
-Explorations in the fall of 2017 for presence/absence of juvenile salmon indicated that juvenile salmon were not present at the Northeast Mabou river.
-Electrofishing activities in the North East Mabou indicated 0 juvenile salmon were present at a previous (2006) DFO assessed site, however, juvenile salmon were present in 2018.
+Concern is expressed for these salmon, especially those in the Margaree River as lethal gear is used to effectively retain fish but Mi'kmaq fishers are releasing salmon that are infected with lesions, pus pockets, and other marks.